-Restoring servanthood's heart is a key to enduring power, authority, and victory in a believer's life.
+Restoring a servanthood's heart is a key to enduring power, authority, and victory in a believer's life.
 All power and authority flow out of servanthood, whose heart is centered in Yeshua's character and blood.
 He came not to bring glory to Himself, or bask in praise of man, or be famous.
-He sought a quiet life that was lived boldly in the demonstration of His Father's power.
+Instead, he sought a quiet life that was lived boldly in the demonstration of His Father's power.

 He said: But whoever would be great among you must be your servant, and whoever would be first among you must be your slave.
 (Matthew 20:25-27) We imitate God’s nature in our leadership, which means responding to others with kindness, gentleness, and compassion (Galatians 5:22; Colossians 3:12).
 We seek to communicate with those under our care (1 Peter 5:2-3), laying aside personal agendas for the Lord’s agenda.
 Therefore, we uphold the following qualities, which reflect our Lord Yeshua's character and our Father in Heaven.

 Do nothing from selfish ambition or conceit but in humility, count others more significant than yourselves.
 Let each of you look not only to his own interests but also to the interests of others.
 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 (Philippians 2:3-8)